 The following equipment is used for measuring sitting blood pressure: a standard Littman stethoscope with bell; standardized Hawksley random-zero instrument; standard Baum manometer for determining peak inflation level; four standardized cuffs (from Baum).
-After the technician explains the procedure to the participants, measures the arm circumference and wraps the arm with the correct cuff, the participant sits quietly for 5 minutes, and then the technician makes 3 readings, with at least 30 seconds between reading one measure and beginning the next.
-The average of the second and third readings is reported to the participant.
+After the technician explains the procedure to the participant, measures the arm circumference and wraps the arm with the correct cuff, the participant sits quietly for 5 minutes, and then the technician makes two readings, with at least 30 seconds between reading one measure and beginning the next.
+The average of the two readings is reported to the participant.